ConvertKit: Powerful Email Marketing Designed for Bloggers

 Last Updated on August 2, 2019

 ConvertKit is one of the newest additions to the email marketing block.
 But don’t let its youth fool you.
 It’s a feature-packed impressive tool that stands out from the crowd.
 It’s been custom designed with bloggers and other content creators in mind.

 It’s enjoyed rapid growth over recent years and for a good reason — it’s completely engineered for bloggers.
-Plus, it’s currently being used by some of the biggest blogs out there like Zen Habits, Smart Passive Income, and Impossible HQ.

 The goal of this tool is to help optimize your blog for conversions and allow you to easily manage your subscribers and create autoresponders to help deepen your reader relationships.